kryptokrauts/kk-website/src/data/log/2020-03-26-pepo-community-intro.md

 <hr/><hr/><hr/>

 ***Update (06.08.2020)***
-Unfortunately the project the Pepo team announced to shut down the application on 31.07.2020 and the team of OST shifts its focus to the development of a fully decentralised protocol.
+Unfortunately the Pepo team announced to shut down the application on 31.07.2020 and the team of OST shifts its focus to the development of a fully decentralised protocol.
 We hope to see a relaunch of this great application in the future.

 <hr/><hr/><hr/>